Check out our new FHA first-time homebuyers guide updated for 2024

 Conventional Loans

-A commonly held myth is that most financial institutions still require a 20% down payment in order to even consider granting you a mortgage.
-However, this is no longer the case.
-With Conventional 97 loans, you can put down as low as 3% in your initial payment.
-No matter where you’re seeking a mortgage, however, it’s important to remember that any down payment lower than 20% of the purchase price will call for Private Mortgage Insurance until your loan-to-value ratio hits 80%.
+A commonly held myth is that most financial institutions still require a 20% down payment to approve a mortgage.
+However, this is no longer true.
+With options like Conventional 97 loans, you can make a down payment as low as 3%.
+It’s important to remember, though, that any down payment below 20% of the purchase price will typically require Private Mortgage Insurance until your loan-to-value ratio reaches 80%.

 Private Mortgage Insurance (PMI) is a type of insurance coverage that intends to protect lenders, not homeowners.
 Essentially, this insurance guarantees that, even if a homeowner goes bankrupt, financial institutions that hold mortgages will not be shortchanged.
 PMIs are usually required when a home is purchased with a down payment under 20% of the purchase price.